A guide for using text messages to communicate with employees

 Workshop

-Text messaging as a communication strategy
+Choosing text messaging as a communication strategy

 With the evolving workplace and ever-increasing amount of information, reaching your employees is more important than ever.
 Text messaging can be a vital tool to effectively communicate and drive engagement.

-When implementing SMS, think about all parts of your business and all departments.
+When implementing internal SMS, think about all parts of your business and all departments.
 Consider using text messaging to communicate with employees about emergencies, streamline internal processes, and lean into your company’s culture.
 Or, leverage texting to get candid feedback or communicate with in-field employees.

 When choosing the best way to implement SMS at your company, ask yourself how you plan to use texting.
 There are many products in the market, but some may be too complex for the job or not focused on internal comms.